 By Cassie Ames

-“The Testaments” by Margret Atwood is a sequel to “The Handmaid’s Tale” that was written in 1985.
+“The Testaments” by Margret Atwood is a sequel to “The Handmaid’s Tale” which was written in 1985.
 “The Testaments” takes place 15 years after the ending of the first book.
 What is really interesting about this sequel is that the viewpoint is told by three different characters in the form of letters.
 Each of the three characters having drastically different lives makes for a gripping and fantastic continuation of the story of Gilead.

 If you have ever watched “The Handmaid’s Tale” series on Hulu, then you will know sooner than others who the three main characters are: They are the same from the book.
 This caught me off guard because you aren’t even told the main character’s name in the original Handmaid’s Tale.
 I enjoyed the fact they used characters from the series because I always wanted to know more about those specific characters’ lives, and I felt like the author did just that in the sequel.